 A CT scan is quick and comfortable.
 You will simply need to remove any jewellery, glasses and anything metal, and you must remain still while the image is being taken which is only a few seconds.
 During this time your chin will be comfortably supported on a special rest and the arm of the machine will pass around you as the image is taken.
 It is very non-invasive and a lot more comfortable than a typical x-ray procedure.

-Sample image from Chatham Dental Centre’s new Veraview 3D CT Scanner.
+Sample image from Seacoast Dental Centre’s Veraview 3D CT Scanner.
 Click image to enlarge.

 Dental implants need to be very carefully planned and your CT scan is a vital part of this process.
 It will allow Dr. Cadigan to assess the quality and quantity of your jawbone, as dental implants need to be surrounded by a certain amount of healthy bone in order to be successful.
 Additionally, a CT scan shows the location of sinus cavities, nerves and blood vessels within the jaw in great detail.
 Viewing these structures prior to surgery allows us to tailor our plans to suit your individual needs.